manuelhenke/henkebyte/content/about-me.md

 badge_text: ''
 meta_tags:
 - key: description
   content: Hello everyone!
 I am Manuel Henke, 27 years old and from the heart of Berlin, Germany.
-Currently, I'm working as a researcher at the Technical University of Berlin.
-On a personal level, I'm just starting to get involved with open source development and have already started some small projects that are presented on this website.
+I am a full-stack developer with expertise in AWS, application architecture design, DevOps and team management.
+Specialized in building web applications with React and Node.js that are written in TypeScript and deployed to Docker or Kubernetes environments using CI/CD pipelines.
 education_timeline_items:
 - from: "2020"
   to: "2023"
-  role: Information Systems Management (MSc)
+  role: Information Systems Management (M.Sc.)
-  place: Technische Universität Berlin
+  place: Technical University of Berlin
   description: 'Thesis: Implementation of a use case mapper for CCAM
     based mobility solutions in the platform economy framework'
 - from: "2016"
   to: "2020"
-  role: Wirtschaftsinformatik (BSc)
+  role: Information Systems Management (BSc)
-  place: Technische Universität Berlin
+  place: Technical University of Berlin
   description: 'Thesis: Design and development of a cloud-based solution approach
     for automated home accessibility assessment as an iOS app'
 experience_timeline_items:
 - from: "2023"
-  to: "today"
+  to: "2024"
   role: Researcher, Software Developer and Team Lead
   place: GT-ARC (TU Berlin)
   description: Researching future mobility solutions in the context of Cooperative, Connected and Automated Mobility (CCAM) and the platform economy.